Special effects of Batman Returns: Matte paintings

-For the scene in which the Cobblepots abandon their child at the gates of the Gotham Zoo, a large matte painting by artist Bill Mather was created, spanning two 4-by-8-foot Masonite panels.
+For the scene in which the Cobblepots abandon their child at the gates of the Gotham Zoo, a large matte painting, spanning two 4-by-8-foot Masonite panels, was created by artist Bill Mather.
 The painting incorporated a rear-projection window that matched the silhouetted tree branches and skyline from the live-action footage.
 The background cityscape was designed to evoke a stylized New York City, with skyscrapers piercing the clouds, creating the "Gotham City" look as a gothic exaggeration of Manhattan.

 The layout of the zoo was carefully coordinated with miniature flyover shots that appear later in the film.
 Mather indicated that the arrangement of pavilions, entrances, and skyline elements was designed to accommodate the film's visual continuity and storytelling needs.
 A tilt-down camera move and use of a Vaseline-smeared filter helped to selectively blur parts of the painting, simulating atmospheric depth.
 Noble also introduced subtle, deliberate imperfections into the motion control system to emulate the organic feel of handheld camera work.